jfreeman812/QE-Tools/_docs/reporting/gherkin.rst

 This script also has the ability to look into a sub-folder to begin parsing, via ``-p, --product-dir``.
 This can be useful when cloning a repository and feature files are stored in a sub-folder.

 When you are ready to push data to the production dashboard, you can do so with ``--production-endpoint``.
-This will only succeed if all Product Hierarchies you are sending are included in the :doc:`Product Hierarchy Whitelist<../../data_broker/data/whitelist>`.
+This will only succeed if all Product Hierarchies you are sending are included in the `Product Hierarchy Whitelist`_.

 .. note::